What is a Political Committee?

 2. The sponsor of a proposed constitutional amendment by initiative who intends to seek the signatures of registered electors.

 A political committee is not an organization whose activities are limited to making expenditures for electioneering communications or accepting contributions for the purpose of making electioneering communications.
-However, the organization is required to register and report contributions, including those received from committees of continuous existence, and expenditures in the same manner, at the same time, subject to the same penalties, and with the same filing officer as a political committee supporting or opposing a candidate or issue contained in the electioneering communication.
+However, the organization is required to register and report contributions and expenditures in the same manner, at the same time, subject to the same penalties, and with the same filing officer as a political committee supporting or opposing a candidate or issue contained in the electioneering communication.
 If the organization would be required to register and report with more than one filing officer, the organization shall register and report solely with the Division of Elections.

-Other exceptions to the definition of a political committee are certain corporations or business entities, committees of continuous existence and political parties.
+Other exceptions to the definition of a political committee are certain corporations or business entities and political parties.